Bala (2019 film): Marketing and release

-The theme poster of Bala was released on 27 May giving release date.
+The theme poster of Bala was released on 27 May giving a release date.

-With the release of theatrical poster the release date was changed, the film was released in preview shows on 7 November 2019 and theatrically released in India on 8 November 2019.
+With the release of the theatrical poster the release date was changed, the film was released in preview shows on 7 November 2019 and theatrically released in India on 8 November 2019.

 Controversies

-After the trailer of the film was released, it was accused of copyright violation from the makers of Ujda Chaman, which also has a storyline similar to Bala.
+After the trailer of the film was released, it was accused of copyright violation by the makers of Ujda Chaman, which also has a storyline similar to Bala.
 Ujda Chaman is an official remake of Kannada film Ondu Motteya Kathe.

-On release of its first song "Don't Be Shy", music composer-singer Dr Zeus claimed that the makers have used his track without giving due credit and acquiring any sort of rights.
+On the release of its first song "Don't Be Shy", music composer-singer Dr Zeus claimed that the makers have used his track without giving due credit and acquiring any sort of rights.

 Reception

+Critical response

-Critical responseBala received generally positive reviews from critics with praise for the performances and the film's narrative.Bollywood Hungama gave 3.5 out of 5 and said, "Bala not only entertains thoroughly but also delivers a very important message that will surely be lapped up by the audiences."
+Bala received generally positive reviews from critics with praise for the performances, writing, direction and the social message.

+Bollywood Hungama gave 3.5 out of 5 and said, "Bala not only entertains thoroughly but also delivers a very important message that will surely be lapped up by the audiences."
 Ronak Kotecha of The Times of India rated the movie 4 stars on five and wrote, "'Bala' remains a light-hearted comedy with situations that are relatable.
 Just like the film's message, 'Bala' is beautiful even with its flaws, and never fails to entertain."
 Monika Rawal Kukreja of Hindustan Times reviewed, "Bala is a well-made film that stays true to its genre for most of the time.
 It makes right jokes at the time and leaves you in stitches more often that you’d expect."

-Anna M. M. Vetticad of Firstpost praised the use of Kanpuriya Hindi in the film, but was critical of its messaging, writing, “No one on Team Bala seems to have detected the irony in casting a light-skinned actor as Latika and painting her face black, rather than casting a black woman to play a black woman.”
+Anna M. M. Vetticad of Firstpost praised the use of Kanpuriya Hindi in the film but was critical of its messaging, writing, “No one on Team Bala seems to have detected the irony in casting a light-skinned actor as Latika and painting her face black, rather than casting a black woman to play a black woman.”
 Kennith Rosario of The Hindu said, "A hollow film combed over with humour."
 India Today rated the movie 4 on 5 and said, "King Midas Ayushmann Khurrana delivers another blockbuster."
 News18 rated the movie 3 on 5 and said, "Bala could have been a crackerjack of a film but allows the novelty of its premise to wear out too easily.
 Bala, Kanpur’s “edible young man” (sic), certainly gets your attention, but does not manage to sweep you off your feet."